 A new generation of AAC blocks also called Autoclaved Aerated Concrete blocks are being used in almost every building where it is possible to use.

-AAC blocks also have resistance against penetration of dampness.
+AAC blocks also have higher resistance against penetration of dampness.

-As AAC blocks are lighter in weight it is easier for construction labor.
+As AAC blocks are lighter in weight it is easier for construction labor to work with.

 Apart from AAC blocks, lightweight concrete is also used in slabs and terrace roof.